Security Behaviors in WCF

 <behaviors> <endpointBehaviors> <behavior name="EndpointBehavior1"> <clientCredentials> <clientCertificate findValue="cn=www.contoso.com" storeLocation="LocalMachine" storeName="AuthRoot" x509FindType="FindBySubjectName" /> <serviceCertificate> <defaultCertificate findValue="www.cohowinery.com" storeLocation="LocalMachine" storeName="Root" x509FindType="FindByIssuerName" /> <authentication revocationMode="Online" trustedStoreLocation="LocalMachine" /> </serviceCertificate> </clientCredentials> </behavior> </endpointBehaviors>

-The <issuedToken> of <clientCredentials> element contains the elements used to configure a local issuer of tokens, or behaviors used with an security token service.
+The <issuedToken> contains the elements used to configure a local issuer of tokens, or behaviors used with an security token service.
 For instructions on configuring a client to use a local issuer, see How to: Configure a Local Issuer.

 <clientCredentials> <issuedToken> <issuerChannelBehaviors> <add issuerAddress="http://www.contoso.com" behaviorConfiguration="clientBehavior1" />

 Use this element to control authentication of service certificates.

 The <defaultCertificate> element can store a single certificate used when the service specifies no certificate.

 Use the <scopedCertificates> and <add> to set service certificates that are associated with specific services.
 The

 <add> element includes a

 targetUri attribute that is used to associate the certificate with the service.